Are you looking for a new way to save for retirement? Check out insurance retirement plans!

 - Repayment phase: When you pass away, the death benefit is used for repaying the loan, and your beneficiaries receive the remaining benefit amount.
 Since the proceeds of a life insurance policy are not taxable, the loan is paid down with tax-sheltered money.

-Why would you get an insured retirement plan?
+Why would you get an Insured Retirement Plan?

 It is a good strategy to max out your TFSA and RRSP first before implementing an IRP.
 While the latter offers a way to fund all or part of your retirement, it is principally a life insurance coverage plan with a cash value component.
 For this reason, implementing an insured retirement plan if you do not have an insurance need does not make sense.
 Nor is it advantageous to give it precedence over RRSP and TFSA, but there are exceptions.